Solar panels in Sunderland

 Solar panels in Sunderland cost most homes between £5,000 and £12,000 fully installed in 2026, with a typical home fitting a 5 kWp system for around £7,000 to £9,000.
 Sunderland sits in the SR postcode area and generates roughly 93% of the UK average from solar, saving about £400 to £1,000 a year.

-Sunderland (SR postcodes) is within SunSum's North East launch area.
+Sunderland and the SR postcodes are part of SunSum's North East launch area.
+The city spans coastal terraces around Roker and Seaburn, Victorian and Edwardian housing in Ashbrooke, and the newer estates of Washington and Doxford Park.
 Here is what solar typically costs and saves on a Sunderland home.

 Solar panel cost in Sunderland